rnajena/pcago-unified/helppages/data-gene-annotation.md

 * **Tabular CSV.** Imports data from the table exported from the *output* in `Data > Genes > Annotation`
 * **Tabular TSV.** Like Tabular CSV, but with TSV format

+The **Imported data** parameter is available for all importers.
+Deselect a checkbox to exclude the associated annotation data from being imported.

 ### General format of tabular CSV/TSV

 | ID    | scaffold | start_position | end_position | length | exonlength | biotype | go_terms |